Soham-KT/Em-AI-l-Agent/README.md

-# Em-AI-l-Agent
+# Em(AI)l Agent

-Em-AI-l-Agent is a Python-based AI agent that leverages Large Language Models (LLMs) to automatically draft and send emails.
+Em(AI)l Agent is a Python-based AI agent that leverages Large Language Models (LLMs) to automatically draft and send emails.
 It is controlled via a simple Telegram bot interface, allowing users to send complex email requests using natural language.

 ## How It Works